sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 ### Set Authentication Variables when using the Docker container

-When using the docker container to run terraform, ru these commands to initialize the environment for the project.
-These commands will need to be run and pulled into your environment each time you start a new terminal session.
+When using the docker container to run terraform, create a file with the authentication variable assignments.
+You then specify that file at container invocation.

 Example for using a Managed Identity: